snubwoody/cascada/README.md

 This is a two pass layout algorithm, the minimum constraints flow up and the maximum constraints flow down.

+## Constraints
+Constraints define the minimum and maximum size a layout node can be.

+## Padding
+Padding is the space between the edges of a layout node and its content, the padding struct has 4 sides: `left`, `right`, `top` and `bottom`.

+## Axes
+Each node has two axes: the main axis and the cross axis.
+The main axis is the axis which content flow along and the cross axis is the axis perpendicular to the cross axis.

+## Intrinsic size
+Intrinsic size is the size that a layout node wants to be

+For example to have two equally sized nodes in a horizontal node you would give them an intrinsic width of `Flex`.

+## Comparison to CSS
+- Justify between: There is no justify between, you may use nodes in between and set the flex to 1.
 ## License

 Licensed under either of: